 Some of our recent successes include:

-• Creating and extending the Astley Park Trail including providing directional/points of interest posts and producing an interpretative guide to the Park’s main features.
+- Creating and extending the Astley Park Trail including providing directional/points of interest posts and producing an interpretative guide to the Park’s main features.

-• Improving and upkeeping the Sensory Garden.
+- Improving and upkeeping the Sensory Garden.

-• Engineering a reed filter bed on the River Chor for the benefit of local wildlife.
+- Engineering a Reed Filter Bed on the River Chor for the benefit of local wildlife.

-• Restoring the ‘Lost Fountain’ and introducing appropriate shrubs around it.
+- Restoring the ‘Lost Fountain’ and introducing appropriate shrubs around it.

-• Providing and maintaining the Coach House court yard planters.
+- Providing and maintaining the Coach House Court Yard Planters.

 For our members we offer a range of volunteering opportunities and social activities.
 We meet fortnightly throughout the year on Saturday mornings as organised working parties but there is no obligation to do these manual tasks, there are other roles available to take part in.
+Our members are also free to organise amongst themselves to meet up on mid-week days to work in the Park.

 Coinciding with the working party Saturday mornings during the summer months we run a ‘Welcome and Information’ table in the Coach House court yard.
 Why not come along for a chat to find out more?